njones61/adsolve/docs/index.md

 2. Print a summary of results and derived parameters
 3. Generate and display a plot showing the concentration profile evolution
 4. Save the plot as `concentration_profile.png`

+For a complete walkthrough with detailed code explanation and result interpretation, see the [Example](example.md) page.

 ### Time Stepping Methods